loganfinney27/THE-GEMSTONE/content/Tailing.md

 ---

 Tailings don't just disappear.
-They must be captured, transported, impounded or removed.
+They pile up and must be dealt with.

 ---